oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-6-governance.md

 See Jenet (Cloud cost controller) in our 4 minutes [Introduction to Oracle Cloud Infrastructure Cost Management video][cost_video1] to get an initial idea of effective cloud cost management.

-{% img assets/jenet.jpg "Jenet is doing Cost Management" %}
+{% imgx assets/jenet.jpg "Jenet is doing Cost Management" %}

 In our example Jenet ist responsible for Cost Management.
 This consists of:
 - Manage Cloud Budgets